nzakas/understandinges6/manuscript/07-Collections.md

 In this example, one key-value pair is stored.
 The key is a DOM element used to store a corresponding string value.
 That value was later retrieved by passing in the DOM element to `get()`.
 If the DOM element is then removed from the document and the variable referencing it is set to `null`, then the data is also removed from the weakmap and the next attempt to retrieve data associated with the DOM element fails.

-This example is a little bit misleading because the second call to `map.get(element)` is using the value of `null` (which `element` was set to) rather than a reference to the DOM element.
+This example is a little bit misleading because the second call to `map.get(element)` is using the value of `null` (which `element` was set to), rather than a reference to the DOM element.
 You can't use `null` as a key in weakmaps, so this code isn't really doing a valid lookup.
 Unfortunately, there is no part of the interface that allows you to query whether or not a reference has been cleared (because the reference no longer exists).

 A> The weakmap `set()` method will throw an error if you try to use a primitive value as a key.
 If you want to use a primitive value as a key, then it's best to use `Map` instead.